HomeTriviaArtistsJohn Constable

 He was elected a full Royal Academician in 1829 but never held a professorship; he lectured on landscape history but without an official chair.

-Constable’s 'The White Horse' was his first major six-foot canvas for exhibition.
+The painting 'The White Horse' was John Constable's first major six-foot canvas for exhibition.

 Click to reveal answer ›